dhardaiv/animations/README.md

-# cube animation
+# cube and torus animation

-making a cube animation in C for ece webring
+making cube and torus animations in C for ece webring